uyuni-project/uyuni-rfc/accepted/0000-retail-pxe-database.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- Detecting `pxeserver_id` when terminal is not connected to the proxy, but directly to the Uyuni/SUSE Manager.
-Depends on discussion about Hub and Retail architecture.
+- `pxeserver_id` when terminal is not connected to the proxy, but directly to the Uyuni/SUSE Manager is `null` and has a functional meaning.
+However the same state can be achieved by removing branch server server entry.
+How big problem is it?

+- UI for pxe generation.
+Is it needed, or is XMLRPC API enough?